-Cornwall and the Isles of Scilly LEP have worked with a Skills Advisory panel bringing together employers representing the key economic sectors with learning providers to shape local provision to develop the skills and talents required to support growth of the local economy.
-This resulted in a Local Skills Report, Skills Strategy and action plan 2021 - 2030 and the Industrial Strategy.
+Cornwall and the Isles of Scilly Economic Forum have worked with the Workforce and Skills Board creating an advisory panel bringing together employers representing the key economic sectors with learning providers to shape local provision to develop the skills and talents required to support growth of the local economy.
+This resulted in the Cornwall Good Growth Plan 2024-35 but closely alians to the Vision 2030 and Invest 2035 strategies.